-Please join NCSL for a Zoom series on policing issues at the federal and state levels.
+Here are the resources for the Zoom series on policing issues at the federal and state levels:

 Federal Law Enforcement Statutory and Caselaw Overview | Wednesday, June 17, 3-4 p.m.
 ET

 Join Lisa Soronen, executive director and chief counsel for the State and Local Legal Center, for a briefing and Q&A on federal laws governing qualified immunity for law enforcement officers, the use of force and the duty to intervene and indemnification issues.

 Federal Law Enforcement Legislation | Tuesday, June 30, 3-4 p.m.
 ET